bradgharrison/alwaysgohome/AlwaysGoHome_Project_Briefing.md

 - GitHub repository for source control
 - Google site verification prepared for store listing

-## Recommendations for Next Steps

-1. Complete Chrome Web Store submission using the prepared ZIP file
-2. Consider adding automated testing to ensure functionality across Chrome versions
-3. Monitor user feedback after launch for potential improvements
-4. Consider expanding to other browsers (Firefox, Edge) if there's interest
-5. Ensure regular updates to maintain compatibility with Chrome changes
+## Version 2.0 Updates

+### Tab Management Improvements
+- Added "Maintain single homepage tab" feature to prevent duplicate homepage tabs
+- Created homepage tab tracking system in background.js to monitor the active homepage tab
+- Implemented tab focusing system to reuse existing homepage tab instead of opening new tabs
+- Added automatic URL reset functionality to restore the homepage if navigated away from

+### Link Handling Enhancements
+- Added smart link interception for links that would normally open in new tabs
+- Implemented window.open approach to open links in new windows rather than new tabs
+- Enhanced content script to detect and handle link clicks on the homepage
+- Used special URL marker (#alwaysGoHomeSameTab) to identify and track homepage tabs

+### Code Architecture Improvements
+- Added robust logging system for easier troubleshooting and debugging
+- Implemented communication system between background script and content script
+- Enhanced error handling to gracefully recover from unexpected conditions
+- Added tab status verification to ensure homepage tab remains on correct URL
+- Created a unified approach to URL formatting and checking

+### Permission Updates
+- Added "tabs" permission to enable more sophisticated tab management capabilities
+- Enhanced security model to maintain privacy while enabling new tab management features
+- Implemented permission-aware design to minimize impact on user privacy

+### UI and UX Enhancements
+- Updated popup.html with new checkbox option for the single tab feature
+- Improved description text to clearly explain new functionality
+- Enhanced the redirect flow for better user experience
+- Improved new tab detection and handling

+### Technical Advancements
+- Implemented advanced tab lifecycle management
+- Added browser startup detection to handle the first tab opened when Chrome launches
+- Created a tab hijacking system for the initial Chrome startup tab
+- Developed a robust tab-closing mechanism that works reliably across browser sessions

 ---

 This project successfully transformed a basic Chrome extension into a polished, privacy-focused tool ready for distribution, following best practices for both code quality and user experience.
+Version 2.0 significantly enhances the user experience by providing efficient tab management while maintaining the extension's simplicity and lightweight nature.